 Like other local societies we have been puzzling about what we could do during lock-down and beyond.
 We managed to squeeze in the last of our 2019/20 talks before the bar came down, but we had to postpone our Annual General Meeting (due in March 2020) – we zoomed in September instead.
 We couldn’t get into the Society Archives, housed at the Library, and we certainly couldn’t have any summer visits.
 The committee met by Zoom to consider the future.
 Our talks organisers had already put together an interesting and challenging programme for Autumn 2020 through Spring 2021, but it soon became apparent that we would not be able to use the Dreghorn Loan Hall because of the restrictions on numbers of people allowed to congregate there.
 So could we re-configure our talks programme for Zoom presentation?
-We are still working on this, but we are able to offer a programme from October through December and we hope to announce the 2021 list of talks very shortly.
+We are happy to announce that the following programme has been arranged and are very grateful to all our guest speakers for their willing co-operation.

 OUR TALKS WILL START AT 7.30 PM, ON ZOOM, ON THE FOLLOWING MONDAY EVENINGS